Logiqx/gps-details/docs/devices/coros/firmware/3.0706.0/README.md

 The short article about [sampling rates and aliasing](../../../../general/aliasing/README.md) provides the background required to understand this section.

-A simple walking test used APEX 2 Pro watches to determine that 3.0706.0 is using low-pass filtering for the speedsurfing activity.
+A simple walking test used APEX 2 Pro watches to determine whether 3.0706.0 is using low-pass filtering for the speedsurfing activity.

 ![walking](img/devices.jpg)